How to start a bakery and make money from it

 Profit margins help determine how much you can make per sale.
 Depending on the industry, a 10% profit margin is average, and a 20% profit margin is good.
 Make sure to strike a balance between getting the profit you need and meeting realistic prices for customers.

-How to get more customers
+How to get customers

 No matter the size of your bakery, there are a few different options where you can win clients for your business.
+Below are options for where to sell baked goods.

 The best way to get word on your baked goods is if people get to see and taste them.
 Start scouting for locations where you can sell your products.
 Location is crucial to give your product visibility.
 Some places to look into are: